-Dry January is becoming a common New Year’s Resolution, but quitting alcohol for a month can be a difficult task for some people.
+Quitting alcohol in January is becoming a common New Year’s Resolution, but doing for a month can be a difficult task for some people.

 If you’ve given up alcohol this January, you may be starting to think about accepting that invitation from a friend or family member to meet for a drink by now.

-To encourage you to carry on with the last week of the alcohol-free journey, below are 8 health benefits your body will experience after only a month away from alcohol.
+To encourage you to carry on with the last week of the alcohol-free journey, below are 8 health benefits of Dry January your body will experience after only a month away from alcohol.

 1. Improved sleep.